 September 2008 and replace him with Kgalema Motlanthe.

-Its prominent founding members include Mosiuoa Lekota, the former minister of
+prominent founding members included Mosiuoa Lekota, the former minister of defence

-Gauteng Premier Mbhazima Shilowa, former Congress of South African Trade Unions
+January 2014.
+Former Congress of South African Trade Unions president Willie

-At the November Convention, Cope adopted the following principles in its declaration:
+Cope has adopted the following principles in its declaration:

 - Supremacy of the Constitution.